Easy Strawberry Jello Poke Cake

 Make Ahead Tips

-Strawberry jello cake is easy to make ahead of time:
+A strawberry jello poke cake is easy to make ahead of time.
+Here’s how you can do it:

 - Freezing: It’s best to freeze the cake after adding the jello and before the cream and strawberries.
 Cover the pan tightly with plastic wrap before freezing, and it will last up to one month.